 The pair have remained friends and Emeli is tipping John for success with his new company, Innovation Music, run from his home in Glasgow’s west end.
 Emeli said: “John is brilliant.
 He is a really cool guy.
 He was a big supported.
 He is great and his whole family are really lovely.
 It’s brilliant to hear he is working on breaking new acts.
 I think he’ll do very well.”
 The star also thanks John and his family in the liner notes to Our Version Of Events.

 John, mentored by top Scots songwriter John McLaughlin, is working with producer Jud Mahoney, who has worked with Michael Jackson, Mariah Carey and Justin Timberlake.
 “Since the investment came through I have been working on several projects by Grammy-nominated US artist Muhsinah, acoustic hip-hop artist Me One and the late UK soul singer Lynden David Hall.
-I have also discovered some up-and-coming talent in an indie-folk band called Sunshine Social.”
+I have also discovered some up-and-coming local talent too.”

 John said “I am proud to have been a part of Emeli’s career at the start.
 She has gone on to write for and collaborate with major artists but I’m excited she finally has the platform to showcase her talent and ability as a solo artist.
 Back then I didn’t have the support network and financial backing that I have now.
 But things have certainly worked out well for both of us.
 I’m still in touch with her and would love to collaborate on a project with her some time in the future.
 The challenge for me now is to find a new artist who can match her success.
 If the act does half as well as Emeli’s doing right now then I’ll be happy.”